UT-Austin-RobIn/deoxys_ros/README.md

 Executing ```rostopic echo /joint_states``` should give nothing

 ## Running the scripts
-With the rosrpl environment activated run scripts.deoxys_server.py, this will create an action server waiting for requests.
+With the rosrpl environment activated run scripts/deoxys_server.py, this will create an action server waiting for requests.
 The deoxys_client is an example of how to query the moveit_commander and send the trajectory execution request to the server.

+After running deoxys_server.py executing ```rostopic echo /joint_states``` should start displaying the real time joint states of the Franka Panda.

 ## Todo
 [] Add environment.yaml for rosrpl